 IRLI supports and connects a growing community of faculty, post-doctoral scholars, and graduate students across schools and disciplines in this work, led by a steering committee of eight professors whose research focuses on discipline-based education research.
 IRLI has close affiliations with the Center for Engineering Education & Outreach, the Center for the Enhancement of Learning and Teaching, the Center for STEM Diversity, and the Tufts Department of Education.

 For the present, IRLI focuses mainly in STEM areas.
 The longer-term vision is for the institute to include arts and humanities, social sciences, and professional schools.

 - IRLI Start is a research incubator, designed mainly for faculty who are interested to get involved in research on learning and instruction in the contexts of their teaching at Tufts.
 Collaborating faculty meet and explore data from their students’ work to identify phenomena that are relevant for teaching and amenable to study.
 As IRLI Starters develop ideas into research questions and plans, they can apply for small IRLI start-up funds for support.

 - IRLI affiliated projects are underway, studying learning and teaching across STEM disciplines at Tufts.

-- IRLI Colloquia bring in outstanding researchers from other universities, and IRLI co-sponsors colloquia in departments that focus on education research in other units at Tufts.
+- IRLI Colloquia bring in outstanding researchers from other universities.
+IRLI also co-sponsors colloquia on education research in other units at Tufts.